ClaraVnk/openstack-toolbox/README.md

 ## Openstack optimization

-This will list inactive instances, unused volumes, and analyze the ressource usage with lost costs.
+This will list inactive instances, unused volumes, and analyze the ressource usage with lost costs for the last week.

 ### 1. As a user